ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 - _commands/_ - map to runnable userland commands
 - _config/_ - Tooling configuration that Greenwood creates
 - _data/_ - Custom GraphQL server and client side utilities
-- _lib/_ - Customfized Local third party libraries and utility files
+- _lib/_ - Custom utility and client facing files
 - _lifecycles/_ - Tasks that can be composed by commands to support the full needs of that command
-- _plugins/_ - Custom defaukt plugins maintained by the CLI project
+- _plugins/_ - Custom default plugins maintained by the CLI project
-- _templates/_ - Default templates and / or pages provided by Grennwood.
+- _templates/_ - Default templates and / or pages provided by Greenwood.

 #### Lifecycles